| |

 To check

-the kernel version, execute
+the kernel and firmware version, execute

 the following command: |